 “Wow!”
 I thought.
 How many times have I wondered, “What is God’s will for my life?”
 I think there are many answers to that question, but one of those answers is right there in 1 Thessalonians!
 I’m supposed to give thanks in all things.

-I also read in Alma 34:38, that I need to "live in thanksgiving daily, for the many mercies and blessings which he doth bestow."
+I also read in Alma 34:38, “that ye live in thanksgiving daily, for the many mercies and blessings which he doth bestow upon you.”
 I was so impressed by this.
 Live in thanksgiving daily.
-It's easy to be thankful when I'm sitting around a table stuffed with food looking at the faces of people who love me.
-It's much harder to be thankful when life sucker punches me.
-But it's God's will that I give thanks regardless of what's going on.
+It’s easy to be thankful when I’m sitting around a table stuffed with food looking at the faces of people who love me.
+It’s much harder to be thankful when life sucker punches me.
+But it’s God’s will that I give thanks regardless of what’s going on.

 So, then I asked myself, “Why is gratitude so important?”

-I think gratitude is important because it takes the focus off me and puts it on God.
-I told this to the class when I was teaching, and someone replied, "Yeah, if we're building up God when we give thanks, then we're essentially building up the evil one when we complain."
-I'd never thought of it that way before!
-It certainly seems more important to me now.
+I think gratitude is important because it takes the focus off us and puts it on God.
+I told this to the class when I was teaching, and someone replied, “Yeah, if we’re building up God when we give thanks, then we’re essentially building up the evil one when we complain.”
+I’d never thought of it that way before!

 So, the class began to discuss why it’s so easy to complain.
 We named the epic complainers in scripture, Laman and Lemuel ranking near the top of our list.
 I asked, “What does complaining accomplish?”
 We couldn’t think of one good thing.
 I asked, “Why do we complain?”
 We came up with a laundry list of reasons.
 We complain when our expectations aren’t met, when we have to wait, when we’re disappointed, when we’re just in a bad mood.